Performance Test Environment Setup

 Another approach which is also largely practiced is to conduct the testing on the production system due to the concerns and complexities of the test systems.
 Although the best way to validate the system performance is to run the test directly on it, however, there are numerous concerns about this approach i.e. the system availability during test execution, its impact on actual users, protection and mixing of test and production data etc but if all these issues are handled successfully then the optimal performance test results can be achieved.

-Furthermore, performance testing on production system should be conducted based on its following advantages:
+Furthermore, performance testing on a production system should be conducted based on its following advantages:

 - Test results validation